Listening to music is one of the most common ways we manage our stress and emotions.

 Music and stress management

-In a 2012 study done by University of Gothenburg in Sweden, it was found that participants who listened to music after a stressful episode in their everyday lives reported decreased levels of stress when compared to individuals who didn’t listen to music after a stressful episode.
+In one study (PDF) done at the University of Gothenburg in Sweden, it was found that participants who listened to music after a stressful episode in their everyday lives reported decreased levels of stress when compared to individuals who didn’t listen to music after a stressful episode.

 And in another study done by the same team of researchers, it was found that listening to music was an effective way to reduce long-term cortisol levels, a hormone commonly released when we are experiencing stress.
 This suggests that listening to music can have a real biological effect on our mental health.